Engee documentation

 numerator(x)

-The numerator of the rational representation is `x'.
+Numerator of the rational representation of x.

 Examples